Cannabis License Radar: New York New-Licensee Alerts & Leads avatar

 This actor is pay-per-event.
 Actor start is free.

-A typical New York filter costs about $5 per month plus roughly $1.50 per new licensee it finds (tens per month statewide at most).
+So a New York filter costs about $5 per month plus roughly $1.50 per new licensee it finds.

 Baseline-forward behavior

 Alerts begin from the day you start watching a filter.
-The first run seeds the licenses already on file (uncharged) and watches forward, so you are never billed for the historical back-catalog.
-If you widen a saved filter under the same name (for example dropping the county to go statewide), the actor re-baselines it, again with no back-catalog charge.
+The first run records the licenses already on file (uncharged) and watches forward, so you are never billed for licenses issued before you enrolled.
+If you widen a saved filter under the same name (for example dropping the county to go statewide), the actor takes a fresh baseline, again with nothing charged for the older licenses it picks up.
 For the recent back-catalog, use report mode.

 FAQ and support

-- Can I get another state?
-New York is first; other states are on the roadmap.
-Use the Issues tab to request one or report a problem.
+• Can I get another state?
+New York is the only state today.
+Use the Issues tab to request another or report a problem.